awkwardengineer/time-blocker/3-project-plans/040-list-crud-ordering.md

 ---

 4. **Archive Lists**
    - **Description:** Archive a list by setting `archivedAt` timestamp on the list and archiving all active tasks individually.
 The archive button is available via the list title edit modal.
 Show confirmation prompt before archiving.
+Archived lists remain in the database with their name preserved.
    - **Acceptance Criteria:**
      - Users can archive lists via the list title edit modal
      - Archive button/action is available in the list edit modal